You can control your robot arm:

 Set up your Meta Quest app

-The phospho dev kit is delivered with a Meta Quest app for teleoperation.
+The phospho starter pack is shipped with a Meta Quest app for teleoperation.
 In this section, we will set up the app on your Meta Quest headset.

-1. After purchasing your phospho dev kit, you’ll receive an email invitation to the Meta Alpha program of the phospho teleop app.
+1. After purchasing your phospho starter pack, you’ll receive an email invitation to the Meta Alpha program of the phospho teleop app.
 Follow the email instructions to link your Meta account to the Alpha program.

 2. Make sure your Meta Quest headset is turned on and connected to WiFi.
 Once you’ve linked your account, the Meta Quest will automatically download the app.
 This can take a moment.

-The Meta Quest connects to the Teleoperation server through a shared WiFi connection.
+The Meta Quest connects to the phosphobot server through a shared WiFi connection.

 1. Open the phospho teleop app from the library.
 Once downloading is done, you can open the software library on the Meta Quest.
 In the list of All apps, you’ll see the phospho teleop app.
 This app is automatically updated with the latest releases.